apache/openwhisk-deploy-kube/docs/k8s-docker-for-mac.md

   httpsNodePort: 31001
 ```

-Since OpenWhisk deployment enables PersistentVolumes by default, you
+#### Additional Configuration for Docker for Mac 18.06

+If you are using Docker for Mac 18.06, you will need
+to add an additional stanza to your mycluster.yaml because
+this version does not have out-of-the-box support for automatic
+dynamic provisioning of persistent volumes.
+This additional
+configuration is not needed if you are using Docker for Mac 2.0.0
+or later.

-should set the defaultStorageClass for your Kubernetes in Docker by adding
+For 18.06 you should either set the defaultStorageClass
-below configuration to mycluster.yaml:
+by adding the stanza below to mycluster.yaml:
 ```yaml
 k8s:
   persistence:
     defaultStorageClass: hostpath
 ```
-or disable the default persistence by below configuration:
+or completely disable the use of persistence by adding the stanza below:
 ```yaml
 k8s:
   persistence: